Policy

 be paid and to continue;

-the offset when the LSA is repaid, when applicable.
-The rate will return to the
+when the LSA is repaid, when applicable.
+The rate will return to the pre-LSA

-with the offset for the life of the claim.
-The rate will not return to the
+the offset for the life of the claim.
+The rate will not return to the pre-LSA

 No

-services staff shall contact the applicant by phone to inform him/her that the
+staff must contact the applicant by phone to inform them that the award will be

 Part